ridwan102/RockPaperScissors/README.md

-# Rock, Paper, Scissors
+# Play Rock, Paper, Scissors!

-Play Rock, Paper, Scissors against the computer.
-First to 5 wins.
+Play rock, paper, scissors with the computer in the link above!
+The first to 5 Wins!